skupperproject/benchdog/README.md

 # Benchdog

-Containerized client-server benchmarking tools for comparing deployment options
+Containerized client-server benchmarking tools for comparing cloud networking solutions.

-I developed these with a focus on comparing Skupper multi-site deployments to other options for multi-site deployment, but there's nothing Skupper-specific about them.
+I developed these with a focus on comparing Skupper to other options for multi-site deployment, but there's nothing Skupper-specific about them.

 ## Overview